Vladan Danilović

-Vladan Danilović (/sr/; born 27 July 1999) is a Bosnian professional footballer who plays as a defensive midfielder for Liga Portugal 2 club Marítimo.
+Vladan Danilović (/sr/; born 27 July 1999) is a Bosnian professional footballer who plays as a defensive midfielder for Primeira Liga club Marítimo.

 Danilović started his professional career at Sutjeska Foča, before joining Borac Banja Luka in 2016.
 Four years later, he moved to Nacional.
 In 2024, he switched to Marítimo.

 A former youth international for Bosnia and Herzegovina, Danilović made his senior international debut in 2020, earning 7 caps until 2022.

 Club career

 Early career

 Danilović came through the youth setup of his hometown club Sutjeska Foča.
 He made his professional debut against Drina Višegrad on 22 August 2015 at the age of 16.

 In June 2016, he joined Borac Banja Luka.
 On 11 March 2017, he scored his first professional goal against Tekstilac, which secured the victory for his team.

 In October 2020, Danilović signed with Portuguese side Nacional.

 In August 2024, he moved to Marítimo.

 International career

 Danilović represented Bosnia and Herzegovina at various youth levels.

 In August 2020, he received his first senior call up, for 2020–21 UEFA Nations League A games against Italy and Poland, but had to wait until 15 November to make his debut against the Netherlands.